French Macarons Recipe & 14 Tips on How to Make French Macarons

 Oh, and let’s get this little bit of housekeeping out of the way, we are talking Macarons here, not Macaroons.
 French Macarons (with ending syllable sounding like on)are the little French treat comprised of air-filled, crunchy and slightly chewy tops and bottoms filled with some sort of yumminess while Macaroons (rhyming with moons) are heavier and often made with coconut.

 A French Macaron Recipe is one of those that intimidate even the veteran home chef.
-And granted, they have earned their reputation as being a little finicky…egg whites need to just be at the perfect temperature, pastry bag needs to be held perfectly vertical to your cookie sheet, they need to ‘rest’ for a bit before they go in the oven, etcetera, etcetera, etcetera.
+And granted, they have earned their reputation as being a little finicky…egg whites need to just be at the perfect temperature, the pastry bag needs to be held perfectly vertical to your cookie sheet, and they need to ‘rest’ for a bit before they go in the oven, etcetera, etcetera, etcetera.

-I have included 14 Tips I follow to increase the likelihood of successful macarons towards the bottom of the post, as well as the video showing the step by step process I use to make macarons.
+I have included 14 Tips I follow to increase the likelihood of successful macarons towards the bottom of the post, as well as the video showing the step-by-step process I use to make macarons.
 Make sure to check them out.

 How to make the best French Macaron Recipe: Equipment Needed